Mr Anthony Burns MSc., PGCert tHE, BSc. (Dual honours), Fellow HEA

-Anthony is a lecturer of Business Management based primarily on the Carmarthen campus.
-He is module tutor for The Global Business Environment, Managing Internationally, International Financial Management and Sustainable Economics.
+I am a lecturer of Business Management based primarily on the Carmarthen Campus.
+I am a module tutor for The Global Business Environment, Managing Internationally, International Financial Management and Sustainable Economics.

-He is also supervises undergraduate and master’s degree student dissertations.
+I supervise undergraduate and masters degree student dissertations.

-Anthony is also the Carmarthen Business School’s Admissions tutor.
+I am also the Carmarthen Business School’s Academic Admissions tutor for Master degrees.